aerogear/aerogear-ios-cookbook/Two-Factor/README.md

 ### Build Application

-The project uses cocoapods 0.36+ release for handling its dependencies.
-As a pre-requisite, install cocoapods and then install the pod.
+The project uses [CocoaPods](http://cocoapods.org) for handling its dependencies.
+As a pre-requisite, install [CocoaPods](http://blog.cocoapods.org/) and then install the pod.
 On the root directory of the project run:

 ```
 pod install